Skip to Main Content

 Do not take chances - a robber may be armed.

 Report the incident to the police immediately.
 Try to get a description that includes approximate age, height, weight, detail on hair, clothing, jewelry, scars, tattoos, anything noticeable.

 If you're attacked…

-If your life is in danger, passive resistance (vomiting, urinating, telling the attacker you're diseased or menstruating) may be your best defense.
+If your life is in danger, passive resistance (vomiting, urinating, telling the attacker you're diseased) may be your best defense.

 Always think security…

 If you witness any violation of the law, notify campus security

 Describe person involved - name, age, sex, height, weight, and clothing distinguishing characteristics.